Unbased rational homotopy theory: a Lie algebra approach: Unbased rational homotopy theory

 Let $\mathscr{A}_{\geq 0}$ denote the category of non-negatively graded cdgas.
 Recall, from \cite[Theorem 9.4]{bousfield_gugenheim}, there exists a pair of adjoint functors

 that induce an equivalence of the homotopy categories $\finA^c_{\geq 0}$ and $\finS^c$.
 This is the so-called Sullivan-de Rham equivalence.
 Here $\Omega$ is the de Rham functor \cite[Section 2]{bousfield_gugenheim} and $F$ is the functor given by $X\mapsto F(X,\mathbb{Q})$ where $F(X,\mathbb{Q})$ is the function space of \cite[Section 5.1]{bousfield_gugenheim} (called the Bousfield-Kan functor).
-Note there is also an analogue of this result in the pointed case contained in op. cit..
+Note there is also an analogue of this result in the pointed case contained in op.~cit.
 Combining the equivalence of these homotopy categories with \cite[Proposition 3.5]{laz_markl}---where the authors extend the existence of minimal models to arbitrary homologically connected cdgas to prove the categories $\ho \mathscr{A}^c_{\geq 0}$ and $\ho\mathscr{A}^c$ are equivalent---it follows that the categories $\finS^c$ and $\finA^c$ are equivalent.
-Further,\cite[Theorem C]{laz_markl} states that the categories $\finS^{dc}$, $\finA^{dc}_{\geq 0}$, and $\finA^{dc}$ are equivalent.
+Further, one has the following theorem of Lazarev and Markl \cite[Theorem C]{laz_markl}.